-Dr. Gabriele Cappelli, now assistant professor at Univ.
-Siena;
+Dr. Gabriele Cappelli, now associate professor at Univ.
+Siena (tenured);

-Dr. Laura Maravall Buckwater now assistant professor at Univ.
-Pontifica Comillas (ICADE), Madrid Dr. Eva Rosenstock (PostDoc-Project: Biological Living Standards, 8000 - 1000 BC), now lecturer at the Free University of Berlin.
+Dr. Laura Maravall Buckwater, first assistant professor at Univ.
+Pontifica Comillas (ICADE), Madrid, now Associate Professor at Univ. de Alcalá (tenured).

+Dr. Eva Rosenstock (PostDoc-Project: Biological Living Standards, 8000 - 1000 BC), worked first as lecturer at the Free University of Berlin, no tenured researcher and scientific coordinator at the Univ.
+Bonn.

 Dr. Kleoniki Alexopoulou (PostDoc) Project: Exploring numeracy trends in Africa and the Middle East, 1700 - 1970: How large was the colonial impact?
-Now PostDoc at U Lisbon.
+Works now at U Lisbon.